panva/node-oidc-provider/README.md

 # oidc-provider

-oidc-provider is an OAuth 2.0 Authorization Server with [OpenID Connect][openid-connect] and many additional features and standards implemented.
+oidc-provider is an OAuth 2.0 Authorization Server with support for [OpenID Connect][openid-connect] (`OIDC`) and many other additional features and standards.

 **Table of Contents**